sensei-hacker/inavwiki/OSD-Hud-and-ESP32-radars.md

 * In the CMS, OSD > Hud > Displayed items, set **Radar max aircraft to 4**

 Please see this [discussion at RCGroups](https://www.rcgroups.com/forums/showthread.php?3304673-iNav-Radar-ESP32-LoRa-modems) for mode details about the ESP32 modules and the radar project.

+##  Troubleshooting and details

+* The ESP32 says "NoFC", it does not see the iNav flight controller

+> Check that all 4 wires 5V GND TX RX are connected
+> Check that the port/UART the ESP32 is connected to is set with MSP enabled and speed is 115200 baud

+* Does it work with Betaflight ?

+> Since position sharing is based on the MSP protocol, Betaflight should work (not heavily tested) as a GPS source, but it won't be able to display on his OSD the position of the other aircrafts since it does not have the Hud obviously.
+Said another way, an iNav aircraft can track a Betaflight aircraft, but the Betaflight cannot see the iNAv aircraft.

+* The H marker and/or the A, B, C ... markers will appear on the OSD view only if the position of your aircraft is known.
+So it needs a valid GPS lock.
+The H-for-home marker will show only when the home point is recorded, so after the flight controller is armed.
+Displayed nearby radar POIs does not require a home lock.